 Palm sanders use oscillating square pads to sand surfaces.
 People like palm sanders because they are easy to use, lightweight, and quiet, making them easy to control for creating high-quality finishes.

 Furthermore, because of the square pads, palm sanders work well when sanding corners.
 They also work well on most kinds of surfaces, such as wood, paint, varnish, or plaster.
-However, it’s not as effective for sanding rough stock.
+However, it’s not as effective for sanding the rough stock.

 Because of palm sanders’ small size, good handling, and affordability, they are a good option for homeowners looking to do a home project that requires sanding.
 When it comes to big construction projects, though, a palm sander may prove too small.